danielurra/PowerShell/README.md

 By being **scriptable**, PowerShell allows you to put all of your commands in a basic text file (with a .ps1 extension) and run them<br>
 PowerShell is more than just a shell, it's a complete scripting environment oriented on Windows.<br> PowerShell invokes lightweights commands, the cmdlets, to get things done in an efficient way. <br>
-And because of its integration with .
-NET and other core Windows components, PowerShell is the number one solution<br>
+And because of its integration with `.NET` and other core Windows components, PowerShell is the number one solution<br>
 for managing Windows, either on premises or on the cloud (Azure, MS-365).<br>

 ## VS Code PowerShell extension